 - South Sudan to the north

-- Democratic Republic of Congo to the west
+- The Democratic Republic of Congo to the west

 Uganda is the world’s 79th largest country.
 Uganda covers a total surface area of 241,551 square kilometres/93,263 square miles.
 About 41,028 square kilometer /15841 square miles of Uganda’s surface area is covered by water and swamps

-About 200523 square kilometer/ 77422 square miles of Uganda’s surface area are covered by land.
+About 200523 square kilometers/ 77422 square miles of Uganda’s surface area are covered by land.
 Uganda is almost the size of Great Britain or the US state of Oregon in comparison.

 Flag of Uganda

 The Uganda flag known in Luganda local language as Bendera ya Uganda comprises six horizontal bands of black (top), yellow, red, black, yellow, and red (bottom).
 There is a white central circle around Uganda’s National Bird, the Grey-crowned crane.

 - The black bands on the Uganda National Flag signify the Native ethnic groups of Africa

 - The yellow bands represent Africa’s sunshine and